StarPlayrX/bigmac/README.md

 ## Workarounds & What Not

-<b>If you cannot disable SIP</b> Download El Capitan here -> https://support.apple.com/en-us/HT211683 And use its recovery disk.
+<b>If you cannot disable SIP</b> [Download El Capitan here](http://updates-http.cdn-apple.com/2019/cert/061-41424-20191024-218af9ec-cf50-4516-9011-228c78eda3d2/InstallMacOSX.dmg) and use its recovery disk.
 After installing, run this command: Format a disk using MacOS Extended (Journaled) aka JHFS+.
 Run this in terminal `sudo /Applications/Install\ OS\ X\ El\ Capitan.app/Contents/Resources/createinstallmedia --applicationpath /Applications/Install\ OS\ X\ El\ Capitan.app --volume /Volumes/Untitled` Option boot-key boot El Cap.
 Open Terminal and run `csrutil disable`

 <b>New version will be released Q1 2021</b> (It will be a big departure for Big Mac)

 <b>USB 2.0 Workaround for Input Devices</b>: There is a flaw in Big Sur and Mac Pros with USB 2.0 keyboards, mice and trackpads.
 These input devices do not reconnect if disconnected.
 A solution is to use a USB 2.0 Hub connected to a USB 2.0 port.
-I have confirmed that this works. (https://appleinsider.com/articles/20/07/17/apple-has-fixed-the-usb-20-connection-bug-in-catalina-but-not-in-big-sur-yet) USB 3.0 PCIe cards will also work, but not at boot time.
+[I have confirmed that this works.](https://appleinsider.com/articles/20/07/17/apple-has-fixed-the-usb-20-connection-bug-in-catalina-but-not-in-big-sur-yet) USB 3.0 PCIe cards will also work, but not at boot time.

 <b>Legacy USB Injector or IOKit USB Map</b>, I have not gotten a Legacy USB Injector to work reliably on Big Sur yet.
 If you have this working on a Mac Pro 3,1 please let me know.